MalwareLabHagenberg/ambrosia/doc/ambrosia_web.filter.Filter.rst

-Evaluate if an avent matches this filter
+Evaluate if an an event matches this filter